michaelosthege/LCARSToolkit/README.md

 * **Button**: inherits the standard Button and adds illumination/flashing and Stumps
 * **LabeledButton**: see screenshot.
 Was a nightmare to build.
 Supports LeftToRight and RightToLeft flow directions and Stumps on either end.
 * **Rectangle** : well guess what. (for illumination of rectangles in the layout)
+* **List** : uses the standard ListView to create a better looking list.
+Should only be filled with instances of LCARSListItem.

-All controls have an Illumination property and can flash in synchrony.
+All controls have an Illumination property and can flash in synchrony, the **List** control has Illumination for each item.
+You can access it by changing the Illumination property of the LCARSListItem.

 ### Font & Colors